0xds102/vscode-jsp/README.md

 JSP language support for Visual Studio Code, ported from TextMate's JSP bundle, Pthorsson.

-# This extension is a Extention of unmaintained extension of pthorsson!
+### This extension is a Extention of unmaintained extension of Patrik Thorsson!

 Feel free contribute.
 https://github.com/J0hnMilt0n/vscode-jsp